 Brave, strong and fierce are popular ways to describe a German Shepherd.
 As a result, the GSD has been an extremely popular family dog.
 But if you’re a parent, you may wonder if these big dogs will be good in a household with children.

-The German Shepherd can get along great with older kids, though they can still be a danger without proper socializing and obedience training.
+German Shepherd usually get along great with older kids, though they can still be a danger without a lot of socialization and obedience training.
 According to the ATTS, the German Shepherd has one of the best pass rates (85.3%) for dog temperaments.
 In other words, they’re relatively stable dogs that respond calmly to unpredictability, such as kids.

 The decision to bring such a large dog into your home with children is a tough one.
 There are simply too many things to consider.
 Plus, you can never be cautious enough, especially when it comes to safety of your kids.
 Even so, there are good reasons why they’ll be fine.

 RECOMMENDED: 50 Best Dogs for Children